feelpp/feelpp/ops/README.md

 distros, plus GitHub-generated release notes preview, without the lower-level validation detail blocks.
 Flavor and distro release versions are sourced from the packaging catalog in [`.github/plan-ci.json`](../.github/plan-ci.json).
+Use `--spack openmpi5` to verify the published Spack full image and include its Docker pull command in the release notes.
+Spack image tags track the branch and are not versioned like the Noble and Trixie package images.

 `publications --pretty` harvests recent HAL records from the `FEEL` and `CEMOSIS` collections and renders them as a Markdown section that can be added to release notes or discussion posts.
 Use `--rows` to change how many